kono10/mydocker/1_dockerfile_image/README.md

-## Create a docker image from a simple Dockerfile
+# How to create a docker image from a simple Dockerfile

 * create and run a docker image using a Dockerfile
 * tag a docker image
+* for Dockerfile two step process, build the image, run the image

 ### Command summary
 ```